Youth Equity Project

-As you consider your end of year charitable giving, we ask you to include the Youth Equity Project.
+As you consider your annual charitable giving, we ask you to include the Youth Equity Project.
 Your gift will make a difference.
 We are grateful for all you do for our wonderful community and would appreciate your support for the Youth Equity Project.

 Donate by credit card via the PayPal link below or make your checks payable to: Juneau Community Foundation, 350 North Franklin Street, Suite 4, Juneau, AK 99801.
 Remember to include your name and address so that you can receive your tax deduction letter.

 If you use PayPal, then please add 2% to your donation to cover the PayPal transaction.
 To receive your tax deduction letter, please check the box with the option to ‘Share my mailing address with Juneau Community Foundation’.